Jungheinrich (ETR:JUN3) Given a €25.00 Price Target at Morgan Stanley

-Morgan Stanley set a €25.00 ($29.07) price objective on Jungheinrich (ETR:JUN3) in a research note released on Monday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Morgan Stanley set a €25.00 ($29.07) target price on Jungheinrich (ETR:JUN3) in a report released on Monday, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Jungheinrich Aktiengesellschaft, through its subsidiaries, manufactures and supplies products in the fields of forklift trucks, and warehousing and material flow technology.
 The company's Intralogistics segment develops, produces, sells, and rents new material handling equipment and warehousing technology products; sale and short-term leasing of new and used equipment; and provides spare parts, as well as maintenance and repair services.